This post covers the use of Aider, a generative LLM-powered software engineering tool, to generate software code.

 You can also use local models through Ollama or any other model that can be queried via the OpenAI API.

 Aider has its own LLM leaderboards for you to check which model is currently considered best to work with Aider.
-Make sure you also check out Symflower’s DevQualityEval leaderboard which compares ~80 popular models across 10 categories with 50 functional and non-functional metrics.
+Make sure you also check out the DevQualityEval leaderboard which compares the most popular models across a range of categories and a variety of functional and non-functional metrics.

 π‘ A blog post series on LLM benchmarking